Safiullah93/portfolio/final_project_partII_RajaSafiullah.md

 Answer 3.

 #### Q2.
 Do you think the story flows properly from phrasing the situation, to how it has progressed, and to its conclusion?
 Answer 1.
-The story flows fine, although the call of action seems abrupt to ask for donations first and then present the petition.
+"The story flows fine, although the call of action seems abrupt to ask for donations first and then present the petition."

 #### Q3.
 Do you think the story was effective in communicating the intended key message?
 Answer 1.
-If the intended message was that the very rich are well placed to resolve world food insecurity, then yes it was.
+"If the intended message was that the very rich are well placed to resolve world food insecurity, then yes it was."

 #### Q4.
 Did you feel the call of action was justified and appropriate?
 Answer 1.
-Again, the call of action with the petition seemed more appropriate than a donation for someone like me.
+"Again, the call of action with the petition seemed more appropriate than a donation for someone like me.
 But I do think putting the link to donation helps as well, for something like food insecurity.
-It helped that it was a reputable transnational body like UN Food Program you were asking donations for.
+It helped that it was a reputable transnational body like UN Food Program you were asking donations for."

 #### Q5.
 Was there anything that resonated well with you in the story?
 If so what and if possible why?
 Answer 1.
-Certainly!
-The idea of zooming in to see the proportion of wealth of the richest person and the richest in the world really drove the idea home for me.
+"Certainly!
+The idea of zooming in to see the proportion of wealth of the richest person and the richest in the world really drove the idea home for me."

 #### Q6.
 What improvements would you suggest?
 Answer 1.
-Maybe a comparison of how the world economy has fared in the pandemic with richest in the world, to show how the latter's growth of fortunes is so important to understand.
+"Maybe a comparison of how the world economy has fared in the pandemic with richest in the world, to show how the latter's growth of fortunes is so important to understand."

 ### Improvements